petri-ojala/anycast-dns/README.md

 ## Use case

 I'm running this configuration in my home network to provide resilient and redundant DNS service.
 I have I configured two DNS servers that server DNS with 10.10.10.10 and fd00::10:10:10:10 IP address.
+IPv4 is configured with lo:dns* interfaces, IPv6 is static configuration in the anycast-dns.json.
 Both are running the `anycast-dns` daemon with different metric configuration.
 In case the primary server fails, the secondary server will take over immediately.

 I have also a third DNS service running in a Kubernetes cluster that is using `metallb` L3 BGP routing to announce itself as 10.10.10.10 with lower LocalPref.
 In case the baremetal DNS servers fail, there might still be DNS service available from the Kubernetes cluster.

 DHCP is giving 10.10.10.10 as the DNS server, SLAAC is giving the fd00::10:10:10:10 as IPv6 DNS address (RFC 8106).
 I do not use DHCPv6.
+Local network is using different address space (from 172.16/12 and carrier-provided IPv6 prefix).

 ## Packages